 My first time in a jet boat was in 2006, it was on the Deschutes and I was the pilot.
 I had a buddy who was gonna show me how to drive it but he never showed, we went any way.
-I became a Deschutes jet-boat guide in 2008.
+I became a Deschutes jet-boat guide in 2009.
 The lower D is arguably the nastiest place on earth to run a sled and I had zero guiding experience.
 This was a chance encounter that led to a very rare opportunity to guide the best river on the planet…and to do it out of a jet-boat.
-I learned a lot, logged a lot of days, quit a good job, and caught some of steelhead, but what I’m proudest of is earning the respect of my peers that included dudes that started guiding the Deschutes in the 1980’s and they are not fly-fisherman.
+I learned a lot, logged a lot of days, quit a good job, and caught some of steelhead, but what I’m proudest of is earning the respect of my peers that includes dudes that started guiding the Deschutes in the 1980’s and they are not fly-fisherman.
 That took a while.

-My journey has allowed me to work with some of the best outfitters in the business, but my program and my philosophy are my own and it goes something like this; Steelhead Outfitters has the best boat on the river, I put people in the best spots at the best times, I make people better, I respect the rules of the road, I only fish elite equipment, we have fun and we catch fish.
+My journey has allowed me to work with some of the best outfitters in the business, but my program and my philosophy are my own and it goes something like this; I run the best boat on the river, I put people in the best spots at the best times, I make people better, I respect the rules of the road, I only fish elite equipment, I have fun and we catch fish.
 I am honest and exceptional at what I do but fishing guides are not gods, we are guides.
-We love what we do and where we do it and people who fish with us do too.
+I love what I do and where I do it and people who fish with me do too.